 Related Post: How To Turn A Poem Into A Song

-Writing your lyrics first can help you break through that barrier since you’ve made it more a focus than any melody line or instrument by putting it at the forefront of your creative process.
+Writing your lyrics first can help you break through that barrier since you’ve made it more of a focus than any melody line or instrument by putting it at the forefront of your creative process.

 If you want to build up a sense of irony or humorous sadness in your song, putting your song in a major key is a good idea.
 If you want to focus on the positive aspects of a sad story in your song, a major key will also work here.

 Now is the time to play with melodic phrases that will match your dark, deep, unique lyrical content.
 You may want to cycle through many melody ideas before deciding on which phrases to keep and what to discard.

 During this process, you will naturally get a good feel for what tempo you want your sad song to be.
-Most sad songs are slow of course, but the speed is really up to you.
+Most sad songs are slow, of course, but the speed is really up to you.

 The possibilities are endless when it comes to creating your song structure.
 You can even end a dark, minor and depressing song on a positive note with a method called the picardy third.

-As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, features, nursery rhymes, and DJ drops, she currently spends her time engulfed in creating and marketing new music and helpful resources for creators.
-Her most recent creative collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
-Check out Yona’s latest music releases on her Spotify, her Youtube and share the music if you like it!
+As a session singer, writer, and producer that has worked with over 200 clients to provide high-quality jingles, singles, and features, Yona spends her time creating and marketing new music and helpful resources for creators.
+Her recent collaborations include work with PBS Sound Field, Tribe of Noise, and the National Black Chamber of Commerce.
+Check out Yona’s latest releases on her Spotify, her Youtube and share if you like it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.
 As an Amazon Associate, Yona Marie earns from qualifying purchases.
 Amazon and other affiliate products are recommended to genuinely help readers and keep this site up and running as well.